Policy 3.08

 The instructor of a student shall evaluate the student relative to the established expectations for the course using one of the following letter grades.

-• Grade F. Indicates inadequate performance by the student, attended and is considered “earned” and is equal to 0.0 grade points per credit.
-Included in GPA calculations and counts as attempted completed for the purpose of measuring both academic and financial aid satisfactory progress.
+- Grade F. Indicates inadequate performance by the student and is equal to 0.0 grade points per credit.
+Included in GPA calculations and counts as attempted/not completed for the purpose of measuring both academic and financial aid satisfactory progress.

 Subpart B. Administratively Assigned Grades and Transcript Notations